ray-project/ray/doc/source/serve/architecture.md

 This architecture ensures horizontal scalability for Serve.
 You can scale your HTTP ingress by adding more nodes and scale your model inference by increasing the number of replicas via the `num_replicas` option of your deployment.

-### How do ServeHandles work?
+### How do seployment handles work?

-{mod}`ServeHandles <ray.serve.handle.RayServeHandle>` wrap a handle to a "router" on the same node which routes requests to replicas for a deployment.
+The {mod}`DeploymentHandle <ray.serve.handle.DeploymentHandle>` object wraps a handle to a "router" that implements client-side load balancing of requests to replicas for a deployment.
 When a request is sent from one replica to another via the handle, the requests go through the same data path as incoming HTTP requests.
 This enables the same deployment selection and batching procedures to happen.
-ServeHandles are often used to implement [model composition](serve-model-composition).
+Deployment handles are often used to implement [model composition](serve-model-composition).

 ### What happens to large requests?